varocketry/guitar-mastery-hub/public/lessons/lesson_006_e_major_e_shape.md

 - Don't worry about song speed yet!

 **40-45 min: Progress Assessment**
-- Can you form E major in under 3 seconds? âœ“
+- Can you form E major in under 3 seconds? ✜
-- Can you form A major in under 3 seconds? âœ“
+- Can you form A major in under 3 seconds? ✜
-- Can you transition E â†” A at 50 BPM? âœ“
+- Can you transition E ↔ A at 50 BPM? ✜
 - If yes to all: Great progress!
 Continue to Day 6
 - If no: Spend another day at this level